Cole Swensen

-Cole Swensen (born 1955, in Kentfield, California) is an American poet, translator, editor, copywriter, and professor.
+Cole Swensen (born 1955) is an American poet, translator, editor, copywriter, and professor.
 Swensen was awarded a 2006 Guggenheim Fellowship and is the author of more than ten poetry collections and as many translations of works from the French.
 She received her B.A. and M.A. from San Francisco State University and a Ph.D. in Comparative Literature from the University of California, Santa Cruz, and served as the director of the Creative Writing Program at the University of Denver.
-She taught at the Iowa Writers' Workshop at the University of Iowa until 2012 when she joined the faculty of Brown University's Literary Arts Program.
+She taught at the Iowa Writers' Workshop at the University of Iowa until 2012, when she joined the faculty of Brown University's Literary Arts Program.